Rwik2000/Panorama-Stitching-v2.0/README.md

 3. Finding the the homography matrix i.e. the mapping from one image plane to another.
 4. warping the images using the inverse of homography matrix to ensure no distortion/blank spaces remain in the transformed image.
-5. Stitching all the warped images together
+5. Stitching and blending all the warped images together

 #### Implementation of Ransac:
-Refer to the `homographyRansac()` in [Homography.py](https://github.com/Rwik2000/Panorama-Stitching/blob/main/homography.py).
+Refer to the `homographyRansac()` in [Homography.py](https://github.com/Rwik2000/Panorama-Stitching-v2.0/blob/main/homography.py).
 Access the object `getHomography()` of the class to get the desired homography matrix.
 ```python
         # Set the threshold and number of iterations neede in RANSAC.
         self.ransacThresh = ransacThresh